-- We have addressed some interesting open questions related to combining estimators in volumetric light transport. - First, there are more estimators in volumes than on surfaces. - Do they have some complementary advantages to justify their combination? - To answer this question, we derived their variance and found out that the variance behavior is indeed complementary, so the combination makes sense. - And as a bonus, we've shown that there is a very tight connection between what we in graphics call the photon points and beams and the so-called collision and track-length estimators used in neutron transport. - The second question is how exactly to combine the estimators. - To do this, we've developed a new generalization of Multiple Importance Sampling. - Third, we developed a practical combined rendering algorithm robust to different media properties.

-• Before giving details on these points....
+- We have addressed some interesting open questions related to combining estimators in volumetric light transport. - · First, there are more estimators in volumes than on surfaces. - Do they have some complementary advantages to justify their combination? - To answer this question, we derived their variance and found out that the variance behavior is indeed complementary, so the combination makes sense. - And as a bonus, we've shown that there is a very tight connection between what we in graphics call the photon points and beams and the so-called collision and track-length estimators used in neutron transport. - This is probably the most significant contribution of the UPBP paper. - The second question is how exactly to combine the estimators. - To do this, we've developed a new generalization of Multiple Importance Sampling. - Third, we developed a practical combined rendering algorithm robust to different media properties. - Before giving details on these points....